 The children had a wonderful day with Ruth learning about many different aspects of Judaism.
 From living the faith in everyday life to its traditions, symbols, artefacts and even learning Hebrew!
 Ruth was extremely engaging and the children had a fabulous day.
 Take a look at some of the photographs below to see the amazing activities the children were involved in.

-Read MoreYear 3: Easter Extravaganza
+Read MoreYear 3: A Church Visit

-Read MoreYear 1: Easter Cards!
+Read MoreYear 1: Junk Modelling!

-Read MoreYear 4: Crucifixion Poetry
+Read MoreYear 4: A Busy Week!

 Read More